 Knowledge in AI Systems

 The role of "knowledge" in AI systems is basically that of "data" in conventional computer systems.
 Similar to the slogan "Algorithms + Data Structures = Programs", it can be said that "Cognitive Functions + Knowledge Base = AI".
-In AI, the issues are more complicated than in conventional programming, as "knowledge" usually means data that is meaningful and modular, so as to be efficiently used for multiple purposes.
+In AI, "knowledge" usually means data that is meaningful, modular, and versatile.

 1. Representation

-A good representation format should be expressive, natural, efficient, acquirable, etc. There are three major traditions:
+A good format for knowledge representation should be expressive, natural, efficient, acquirable, etc. There are three major traditions:

 - Reasoning system: Knowledge is represented by sentences (propositions) in a language.
 Various structures have been introduced to improve efficiency, such as Frame, Script, Description logic, etc.